AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to the test of the repo used from the Instagram Challenge](https://github.com/AdrienFabre/instagram-challenge/blob/master/spec/features/welcome_page_spec.rb)

 ---

+----- Here is how I would find a bug on Javascript tested environment. -----

 Here we can see an example with javascript and the Airport Challenge.
 [Link to the tests from the Airport Challenge in Javascript](https://github.com/AdrienFabre/airport_challenge_js/tree/master/spec)